 In addition to academic programs and community outreach, one of the CPR3’s key programmatic areas is high-impact research.
 Our research projects range from large-scale epidemiological studies to small-scale interventions and look across the lifespan of “tactical athletes,” from recruiting and initial training, to on-the-job performance, and lifelong fitness and health.
 Our research has been featured in over 130 media outlets worldwide, including USA Today, Newsweek, Stars and Stripes, Military.com, and National Public Radio.

-Our research aims to support The Citadel’s Fitness Pillar, as well as the US Armed Forces’ Total Force Fitness Framework by investigating much more than just the physical element of fitness.
+Our research aims to support The Citadel’s Fitness Pillar, as well as the US Armed Forces’ Total Force Fitness Framework and the U.S. Army’s Holistic Health and Fitness (H2F) Model by investigating much more than just the physical element of fitness.
 Therefore, we conduct research that considers what happens from the neck down as well as from the neck up.
 We are pleased to have cadets and graduate students involved in and leading research projects.

 We deeply value research collaborations and we welcome the opportunity to collaborate with other academic institutions, industry, and government organizations at the local, state, and federal levels to secure funding and share resources and talent.
 If you are interested in collaborating with us on research, please contact Daniel Bornstein, Ph.D., Director of the CPR3.